Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and

 That other set of facts is the plethora of sightings and first-hand accounts that tell us Bigfoot is out there.
-All kinds of people spot Bigfoot.
-Even President Teddy Roosevelt had a Bigfoot story!
+All kinds of people spot Bigfoot all around the country.
+Even President Teddy Roosevelt had a Bigfoot story.

 There is something weird in the woods, and according to witnesses and the evidence they collect, it is very real.

 So how do the believers answer the skeptics when it comes to the issue of bones, bodies, and fossils?
 Or, does the lack of bones and fossils equate to an outright slam-dunk debunking of the Bigfoot phenomenon?